Enter here: 2026 Brandberg Backyard Ultra

 - emergency first aid response on standby

-- professional race photographs
+- professional race photographs distributed on social media

 - access to Brandberg Rest Camp’s swimming pool and restroom facilities for the duration of your race